 If you hit another vehicle after swerving to avoid the phantom driver, that driver will likely have damages too.
 They may try to file a claim against your insurance for their damages.
 This is why evidence of the phantom driver is so crucial.
 Otherwise, you could get blamed for the accident without proof that someone else caused you to swerve.

 Start talking about the phantom driver as soon as the accident happens.
 When you call and file a police report, tell officers about the phantom vehicle and how it caused your accident.
 Also, mention it to your doctor, the admitting emergency room nurse, and look for witnesses to your accident.
 If anyone else saw the phantom driver cause your accident, their testimony can help.
 Note all the details you remember about the driver and their vehicle.

-Since a phantom driver situation can get complicated quickly, it’s best to contact a Georgia car accident lawyer as soon as possible after your accident happens.
+Since a phantom driver situation can get complicated quickly, it’s best to contact an Atlanta car accident lawyer as soon as possible after your accident happens.
 They can look at the details of your case and explain the legal options available to you.
 You should never have to pay for the costs of someone else’s negligence on the road.
 An experienced attorney will work to speed up the process and push for a settlement that is fair to you.